 There are many ways to hide money, as reported by Forbes, which include:

 - Creating custodial accounts with someone else's SSN

-Some purchases may seem innocuous but are really ways to hide money.
-Some examples include art, antiques, designer furniture, collections (including coins, cards and stamps), cars, planes or business expenditures
+Some purchases may seem innocuous but are real ways to hide money.
+Some examples include art, antiques, designer furniture, collections (including coins, cards, and stamps), cars, planes or business expenditures.